The Engineering ToolBox Web Google

 Radiation Heat Transfer

-Heat transfer due to emission of electromagnetic waves is known as thermal radiation
+Heat transfer due to emission of electromagnetic waves is known as thermal radiation.

 Heat transfer through radiation takes place in form of electromagnetic waves mainly in the infrared region.
 Radiation emitted by a body is a consequence of thermal agitation of its composing molecules.
-Radiation heat transfer can be described by a reference to the so-called 'black body'.
+Radiation heat transfer can be described by reference to the 'black body'.

 The Black Body

-black body
+Radiation heat transfer - black body

-A black body is defined as a body that absorbs all radiation that falls on its surface.
+The black body is defined as a body that absorbs all radiation that falls on its surface.
 Actual black bodies don't exist in nature - though its characteristics are approximated by a hole in a box filled with highly absorptive material.
 The emission spectrum of such a black body was first fully described by Max Planck.

 q = σ T4 A (1)